dfuchsgruber/Violet/Documents/characters.md

 ## Lucky
 - Opportunistic
+- First stole in the Pokéball factory to Blackbeard
+- then joined his crew
 - former first mate of Blackbeard, but stole Nuggets from him
+- was imprisoned
 - was freed from prison island by the revolutionaries in the past
 - somewhat of a coward
 - goofy